RavenRepo/holidayzphp/memory-bank/activeContext.md

 - Continue building out the component library

 ## Active Decisions and Considerations
+- Automatically assigning the 'user' role to new registrations
 - Using Spatie Permission package for RBAC implementation
 - Implementing UUID-based primary keys for security
 - Using Filament admin panel for role and permission management